Harin329/Haockey/analysis/README.md

 ## Pre-Processing & Feature Engineering
 Feature Engineering - Finding the tightest correlated metrics that indicate a player is about to score many power play goals with ensemble method.

+The emphasis will be on BorutaPy vs other libraries & algorithms for feature selection.

 ### Features Considered:
 - timeOnIce
 - assists